 There is a problem with his cuffs.

 Should he wear cufflinks or go with the buttons?
-I watch as 10 large, hirsute, Greek men crowd over a shirt and fuss and fiddle and flap and argue and wave hands at each other, everyone with a heated point of view on the cuff situation.
+I watch as 10 large, hirsute, Greek men crowd over a shirt and fuss and fiddle and flap and argue and wave hands at each other.
+Every one of these bearded men with a heated point of view on the cuff situation.

-I wonder if this is a perfect representation of the Greeks too.
+I wonder if this is some perfect representation of Greek life too.

 Someone starts cutting at the tiny buttons with a huge glinting knife.
 I decide to sit down and have another drink of tsipouro.